 New moms face a variety of questions as they begin breastfeeding.
-For women with small breasts, a common question is whether or not it’s still okay to breastfeed.
-Our answer: yes!
-Breastfeeding with small breasts, just like breastfeeding with larger breasts, provides your little one with the proper nutrition that he or she needs.
-That being said, every woman’s breastfeeding experience is unique, including if you’re breastfeeding with small breasts.
-Explore the information below to learn more.
+For women with small breasts, a common question is whether they'll be able to breastfeed.
+The answer is that breast size shouldn't affect your ability to breastfeed.
+Breastfeeding with small breasts, just like with larger breasts, provides your little one with the proper nutrition that they need.
+That said, every woman’s breastfeeding experience is unique, including if you’re breastfeeding with small breasts.

 Breastfeeding with Small Breasts: What to Expect

 - You may utilize different breastfeeding positions than women with large breasts.
-The V-Hold may feel more comfortable to you than the C-Hold, which was designed for women with larger breasts3.
+The V-Hold may feel more comfortable to you than the C-Hold, which was designed for women with larger breasts.

-- Your baby may prefer one breast over the other4.
+- Your baby may prefer one breast over the other.
 This may occur for several reasons, and it isn’t necessarily a reason for concern.
-Do your best to encourage the baby to nurse from both breasts to give him or her the most milk possible during each feeding.
+Do your best to encourage the baby to nurse from both breasts to give them the most milk possible during each feeding.

-- Your breasts might return to their normal size after breastfeeding5.
+- Your breasts might return to their normal size after breastfeeding.
 Your breasts might return to their approximate pre-pregnancy size after baby is weaned and you are close to your pre-pregnancy weight.